leahmpring/githubportfolio/Database/README.md

 <a name="OrderSearch"></a>
 ### Order Search Form
 The Order Search form returns orders from the database that meet specified criteria, allowing orders to quickly and easily be found.
-#### Order Search View
-<i>See the BackToRootsView.sql (including the OrderSearch view) [here](../Database/BackToRootsView.sql).</i>
 <br>
-<br>To create the Order Search form, I first created an Order Search view to list all relevant information about an order.
-This view is then used to create the Order Search form.
+<br><b>Order Search View:</b> To create the Order Search form, I first created an Order Search view to list all relevant information about an order.
+This view is then used to create the Order Search form. <i>See the BackToRootsView.sql (including the OrderSearch view) [here](../Database/BackToRootsView.sql).</i>